openvinotoolkit/openvino/inference-engine/tools/benchmark_tool/README.md

                         Optional.
 Path to a folder with images and/or binaries or to specific image or binary file.
   -m PATH_TO_MODEL, --path_to_model PATH_TO_MODEL
                         Required.
-Path to an .xml file with a trained model.
+Path to an .xml/.onnx/.prototxt file with a trained model or to a .blob file with a trained compiled model.
   -d TARGET_DEVICE, --target_device TARGET_DEVICE
                         Optional.
 Specify a target device to infer on: CPU, GPU, FPGA, HDDL or MYRIAD.